 “Should I buy X or Y shares because it is now lower priced than it was before?”

 “My friend has told me that I could make a quick profit by buying and selling – what do you think?”

 My stock answer is that there is never a good time to invest or, even, dis-invest because everyone is unique in what is important to them personally and investment is only one part of a person’s financial arrangements.
 These arrangements hinge on what the money is eventually to be used for.
 Everyone is different as is every family and every family’s financial needs and timing.

 History has a way of repeating itself, not only with investment markets but also with peoples approach to managing their money.
 Even when people have made mistakes in the past, sometimes they look to repeat those mistakes again.
+This is when investors act crazy.
 Such people can’t just help themselves as they seek to try and make up for previous financial losses.

-Other people can be too trusting and even when they tell an investment advisor that they don’t want to take risk, sometimes the advisor lets their own behavioural bias overtake their advice to the client.
+Other people can be too trusting and even when they tell an investment adviser that they don’t want to take risk, sometimes the adviser lets their own behavioural bias overtake their advice to the client.
 Because of the need to trust by these clients they don’t question deeply enough what is being promoted to them.

 The starting point for any investment is a personal financial plan and not a personal investment!
 Investments should only be made after deciding on what is appropriate to your need to generate capital growth or income and then only to what is a necessary level.
 Sometimes the level of investment return required is far lower than that which an investor actually tries to target.